markcap/twitterfeed/README.md

 - Add authentication to boost limit up to 350
 - Read a file with twitter handles to initialize
 - Ability to include searches

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request